SEI-SEA-1-25/SEI-125-Post-Cohort-Resources/README.md

 ## 📓 Class Resources

 It is recommended that you take some time and review the materials from the cohort, focusing on any knowledge areas you need build up.

-Revisiting fundamental concepts such as _The more your know, the more you grow!_
+Revisiting fundamental topics will prove to be enourmously benificial because with your current coding skills, you will be able to dive deeper and solidify your foundational knowledge even more. _**The more your know, the more you grow!**_

 * [GitBook](https://gawdiseattle.gitbook.io/wdi/) notes for all the topics we covered, and many more
 * [Google Calendar](https://calendar.google.com/calendar/u/0?cid=Y19wajkxbHNqOXM4NGY4N2p0MWE2aWd2MmM4Z0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) the single source of truth